-Telanagana TS ICET result 2018 : Results to be announced soon at icet.tsche.ac.in
+TS ICET result 2018: Results expected today, check at icet.tsche.ac.in

-Telanagan TS ICET result 2018: Kakatiya University, Warangal will declare the Telangana State Council for Higher Education (TSCHE) TS ICET 2018 result today, June 10.
+TS ICET result 2018: Kakatiya University, Warangal will declare the Telangana State Council for Higher Education (TSCHE) TS ICET 2018 result today, June 10.
 According to the official websites, the results will be declared soon.
 Students can check their result through the official website i.e. icet.tsche.ac.in.
 A total of 61,439 students appeared for the examination this year that was conducted on May 23 and 24 at 60 centers across the state of Telangana.

 The test was conducted by the Kakatiya University, Warangal on behalf of the Telangana State Council of Higher Education (TSCHE), Hyderabad.
 All the universities and the affiliated colleges in the state of Telangana will accept the test score.

-Telangana TS ICET 2018 result: How to check your result
+TS ICET 2018 result: How to check your result

 Step 1: Go to the official website i.e. icet.tsche.ac.in